What is a Citation?

 - Note Citations

-A parenthetical citation refers to the practice of placing bibliographical information in parentheses when sources/information are first introduced in a quote, paraphrase, or summary.
+In-text Citation refers to the practice of placing bibliographical information in parentheses when sources/information are first introduced in a quote, paraphrase, or summary.
+The in-text citation is typically shorter and directs the reader to the full citation in the bibliography or reference list.
+In essence, all in-text citations are citations, but not all citations are in-text citations.

 When using APA style, writers place the author’s name, year, and page number (when available) in parentheses.